deviantony/docker-elk/README.md

 1. Replace usernames and passwords in configuration files

+    Replace the password of the `elastic` user inside the `.env` file with the password generated in the previous step.
+    Its value isn't used by any core component, but [extensions](#how-to-enable-the-provided-extensions) use it to connect to Elasticsearch.

+    *:information_source: In case you don't plan on using any of the provided [extensions](#how-to-enable-the-provided-extensions), or prefer to create your own roles and users to authenticate these services, it is safe to remove the `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.*

-    Replace the password of the `kibana_system` user inside the Kibana configuration file (`kibana/config/kibana.yml`) with the password generated in the previous step.
+    Replace the password of the `logstash_internal` user inside the `.env` file with the password generated in the previous step.
+Its value is referenced inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).

-    Replace the password of the `elastic` user inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`) with the password generated in the previous step.
+    Replace the password of the `kibana_system` user inside the `.env` file with the password generated in the previous step.
+Its value is referenced inside the Kibana configuration file (`kibana/config/kibana.yml`).

-    *:information_source: Do not use the `logstash_system` user inside the Logstash **pipeline** file, it does not have sufficient permissions to create indices.
-Follow the instructions at [Configuring Security in Logstash][ls-security] to create a user with suitable roles.*

-    See also the [Configuration](#configuration) section below.
+    See the [Configuration](#configuration) section below for more information about these configuration files.

-1. Unset the bootstrap password (_optional_)

-    Remove the `ELASTIC_PASSWORD` environment variable from the `elasticsearch` service inside the Compose file (`docker-compose.yml`).
-It is only used to initialize the keystore during the initial startup of Elasticsearch, and is ignored on subsequent runs.

-1. Start Kibana and Logstash
+1. Restart Logstash and Kibana to re-connect to Elasticsearch using the new passwords

     ```console
-    $ docker-compose up -d
+    $ docker-compose up -d logstash kibana
     ```

-    The `-d` flag runs all services in the background (detached mode).

-    On subsequent runs of the Elastic stack, it is sufficient to execute the above command in order to start all components.

 *:information_source: Learn more about the security of the Elastic stack at [Secure the Elastic Stack][sec-cluster].*

 #### Injecting data

-Give Kibana about a minute to initialize, then access the Kibana web UI by opening <http://localhost:5601> in a web browser and use the following credentials to log in:
+Open the Kibana web UI by opening <http://localhost:5601> in a web browser and use the following credentials to log in:

 * user: *elastic*
 * password: *\<your generated elastic password>*

-Now that the stack is running, you can go ahead and inject some log entries.
+Now that the stack is fully configured, you can go ahead and inject some log entries.
 The shipped Logstash configuration allows you to send content via TCP:

 ```console
 # Using BSD netcat (Debian, Ubuntu, MacOS system, ...)